MaxGreenspan/City-SpacialAudio-Demo/README.md

-# City-SpacialAudio-Demo
+# City-SpatialAudio-Demo

-You can walk around the city and listen to ambient noises of this eclectic city!
+You can walk around the city and listen to the ambient noises of this eclectic city!
 There are pictures of that city and a video tour below.

 ## Setup
 * [Register](https://www.echo3d.com/signup?utm_term={keyword}&utm_campaign=weapons_tutorial&utm_source=medium&utm_medium=blog) for FREE at echo3D.